 Keep in mind, you don’t have to use these exact materials in your own carrot bin.

-Related: Free Printable Bunny Shape Mats
+Related: Bunny Shape Mats

 Choose the items that you already have on-hand or can find easily.
 Consider grabbing some items during after-Easter sales if possible.
+I may get commissions for purchases made through links in this post.

 - Green rice (see “recipes” below)